mathewspmathew/E-Commerce-Data-Cleaning-Olist-Dataset/README.md

 This project uses the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?resource=download), available on Kaggle.
 It includes information on orders, products, sellers, and customer reviews from a large Brazilian e-commerce platform.

+Used merge, fillna, drop_duplicates, to_datetime, astype, and feature engineering.
+Note error handling (e.g., errors='coerce' for dates) to show robustness.